QR code usage accelerates when the pandemic hits. That is why it is important to look at the QR code statistics before and after Covid-19.

 Way back in 2015, the use of QR codes in Europe was limited, with many users interacting with them at stores.

-The study found that only 5% of total interactions are made when out for shopping (Statista, 2015).
+The study found that only 5% of total interactions are made when out shopping (Statista, 2015).

 Moreover, Millennials had a higher QR code usage as per the Statista 2017 data.

-Although Asian countries, particularly China were the first to embrace QR code technology even before the pandemic, it still important to see how QR code usage grew since then.
+Although Asian countries, particularly China, were the first to embrace QR code technology even before the pandemic, it is still important to see how QR code usage soars today.

 A 2014 study by Statista reports that almost 20% of Asian consumers use mobile phones to scan a QR code in-store.

 This is a good illustration of how Asian consumers use QR codes for shopping.
-The QR code usage in Asia even more accelerated when China launches it as a means to pay.
+QR code usage soars faster in Asia when China launches it as a means to pay.